Orange County Senior Wandering and Elopement Lawyer

 In a different type of situation, the act of leaving may be intentional, although not completely understood.
 For example, a patient suffering from Alzheimer’s or dementia may be completely focused on finding someone or something and fail to notice he has crossed physical boundaries.
 Or perhaps she is simply searching for the familiar, although what is familiar may not even be recognizable to her anymore.

-If your loved one was injured in a wandering or elopement situation, contact us at Siegel Law at 562-645-4145.
+If your loved one was injured in a wandering or elopement situation, contact us.
+An Orange County senior wandering and elopement lawyer at Siegel Law can be reached at (562) 645-4145.
 We can offer advice on your legal rights and potential remedies.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.